Training & Behavior

 Adult cats can be retrained but expect a longer period (up to several weeks).
 Use a clean box, limit access to other areas, and apply positive reinforcement consistently.

-Best Dog Treats for Training – Top Picks Guide
+Best Training Treats for Small Dogs – 2025 Guide